paolobtc/macchanger/README.md

 # macchanger
-change mac address and restart network
+change mac address and restart network. used on arch linux.